-Do you, the members and adherents of this congregation, now confirm the election of these brethren (or this brother) to the office of Ruling Elder in this congregation?
+Do you, the members and adherents of this/these congregation(s), now confirm the election of these brethren (or this brother) to the office of Ruling Elder in this/these congregation(s)?

 And do you promise to render them (or him) all due respect and encouragement in the discharge of their (or his) office?